insure logo

 Powered by:

-How long will a DUI affect my car insurance rates?
+How long does a DUI affect car insurance premiums?

-Once a DUI no longer appears on your DMV record, insurers generally stop factoring it into your rates, making it easier to qualify for lower premiums.
+• Once the DUI no longer appears on your DMV record, insurers generally stop factoring it into pricing.

-Yes — and one of the most effective steps is shopping around.
+One of the most effective steps to lowering your premium after a DUI is shopping around.
 Even after a DUI, car insurance rates can vary widely from one company to another.
 Each insurer evaluates DUI convictions differently, which means the same driver with the same coverage can see dramatically different prices depending on the provider.

 The chart below shows how average rates change after a DUI across major insurers.
 In some cases, the difference between companies adds up to thousands of dollars per year, making comparison shopping one of the most reliable ways to reduce costs after a DUI.